oimken/simplemde-field_type/README.md

 # simplemde-field_type
-A markdown editor field type whith file module support.
+A markdown editor field type with file module support.

 ### Feature
 - Now you can browser the images and insert it into Markdown editor.